Sonoran-Software/Sonoran-Radio-Docs/developer-documentation/developer-documentation/api-endpoints/channels/play-tone.md

 # Play Tone

-## Get Community Channels
+## Play Tone

 <mark style="color:green;">`POST`</mark> `/api/play-tone`

-This endpoint plays a tone (or multiple tones) for participants of the radio
+This endpoint plays one or more tones for radio participants.

 **Headers**